bitPimps/noyouare.lixlink.com/wwwRoot/wp-content/plugins/wp-socializer/readme.txt

 * New: Custom colors can be selected for share icons.
 * New: Added new options for Floating sharebar, mobile sharebar
 * New: Enhanced existing developer APIs and added new filters.

-= 3.3.4 =
-* Fix: Google plus widget does not work for pages.
-* Fix: Admin UI tweaks to ease the customization of options.

-= 3.3.3 =
-* New: Twitch profile icon in social buttons.
-* New: Updated YouTube icon in social buttons.
-* Fix: Admin UI buttons alignment issue.

-= 3.3.2 =
-* Fix: Follow bar & sharebar not displayed in some cases.

-= 3.3.1 =
-* Fix: Remove PHP error logging
-* Fix: Sharebar & followbars were not displayed properly during page load.
-* Fix: Undefined index notice.
-* Fix: Minified JS was not used.

-= 3.3 =
-* New: Setup wizard.
-* New: Added handmade 87 design templates selectable from admin page.
-* Fix: Lots and lots of tweaks to social icons, counter in terms of design and functionality.
-* Fix: Lots and lots of enhancement to admin UI to ease the usage.

-= 3.2 =
-* New: Hide on mobile devices.
-* New: Minimize/Hide sharebars on smaller screens.
-* New: Support for post format conditional display.
-* New: Collapse button for follow bar.
-* New: Sharethis is upgraded to the latest version.
-* New: Widgets Admin settings page.
-* Fix: Home page/front page conditional location rules were not working.
-* Fix: Post image was not mentioned in Pinterest button.
-* Fix: Script tags will be removed sometimes while editing the Custom HTML button.
-* Fix: Added default hover setting to social buttons template.
-* Fix: Lots of admin UI tweaks and enhancements.

-= 3.1 =
-* New: Import/export settings feature.
-* New: Language can now be selected for Facebook, Google plus and LinkedIn buttons.
-* Fix: Conditional display feature was not working in some cases.
-* Fix: Scrollbars weren't displayed in popup window issue.
-* Fix: Enqueue script warning messages.
-* Fix: Deprecated buttons are removed in Sharethis service.
-* Fix: Follow bar aligment issue.

-= 3.0 =
-* New: Plugin completely re-written from scratch
-* New: administration interface
-* New: Support for modern buttons, icons